ngrx/platform/docs/store-devtools/README.md

 })
 export class AppModule { }
 ```
+3. Once some component injects the ngrx `Store`, devtools will be enabled!

 ### Instrumentation options
 When you call the instrumentation, you can give an optional configuration object: